Motion Path

 Catmul-Rom

-• The tangents are parallel to the line formed by the previous and next points.
+- The tangents are parallel to the line formed by the previous and subsequent points

-The adjacent points' tangents are not taken into account when calculating the tangents of the current point.
+The tangents of the adjacent points are not taken into account when calculating the tangents of the current point.

 Cubic: